Trump tweets mock video of himself tackling, punching CNN logo

 Trump, who is spending a long weekend at his property in Bedminster, New Jersey, took to Twitter on Saturday to call the media "fake" and "fraudulent."

-At an event honoring veterans at the Kennedy Center in Washington on Saturday, he told the crowd that the media had tried to stop him from coming to the White House.
+At an event honoring veterans at the Kennedy Center in Washington on Saturday evening, he told the crowd that the media had tried to stop him from coming to the White House.

 "But I'm president, and they're not," he said.

-(Additional reporting by David Lawder in Washington; Editing by Leslie Adler)
+Additional reporting by David Lawder and Susan Cornwell in Washington; Editing by Leslie Adler